rmoff/rmoff-blog/content/post/kafka-ngrok.md

 <!--more-->

-TIP: If you have trouble with ngrok, make sure to link:/2024/05/03/ngrok-dns-headaches/[check that your DNS server is not blocking it].
+⚠️ If you have trouble with ngrok, make sure to [check that your DNS server is not blocking it](/2024/05/03/ngrok-dns-headaches/).

 ## Overview